OverviewWelcome to the Apache Junction Police Department.

 Start by Believing is a public awareness campaign uniquely focused on the public response to sexual assault.
 Because a friend or family member is typically the first person a victim confides in after an assault, each individual's personal reaction is the first step in a long path toward justice and healing.
 Knowing how to respond is critical-a negative response can worsen the trauma and foster an environment where sexual assault predators face zero consequences for their crimes.

 The City of Apache Junction invites and welcomes people of all abilities to use its programs, sites and facilities.
-Any question about City programs, sites and facilities for people with disabilities should be directed to ADA Coordinator (480) 474-2635, TDD (480) 983-0095, or email@example.com .
+Any question about City programs, sites and facilities for people with disabilities should be directed to the ADA Coordinator at (480) 982-1055, TDD (480) 983-0095, or by emailing the coordinator directly.
+Additional information may be found at the City of Apache Junction's ADA web page.